Spider Pest Control Milton Keynes, Bletchley & Newport Pagnell

-- European Garden Spider (Araneus Diadematus) – These can range from extremely light yellow to a very dark grey, have mottled white markings across the dorsal abdomen, with four or more segments forming a cross.
+- European Garden Spider (Araneus diadematus) – Ranging from light yellow to dark grey with mottled white markings across the dorsal abdomen, with four or more segments forming a cross.
 With three claws on each leg and their bodies are covered in short silver ish hairs.
 This venomous spider bite causes nausea and small swelling that can last a couple of days.

-- Brown Recluse Spider (Loxosceles reclusa) - This is a light brown or yellowish brown colour and the most tell-tale characteristic of this is the presence of a dark violin-shaped mark on it.
-It has necrotic venom which can cause damage to the tissues such as blisters and lesions which then can lead to necrosis although most people only experience a stingy intense pain.
+- Brown Recluse Spider (Loxosceles reclusa) - This is a light brown or yellowish-brown colour, and the most tell-tale characteristic of this is the presence of a dark violin-shaped mark on it.
+It has necrotic venom, which can cause damage to the tissues such as blisters and lesions leading to necrosis although most people only experience a stingy intense pain.

-Spiders like to settle down in dark, quiet corners of man-made structures and tend to avoid contact with humans.
+Spiders like to settle down in dark, quiet corners of human-made structures and tend to avoid contact with humans.

 The Problems Spiders Can Cause

-Although spiders do not spread disease or damage any properties they can bite which made lead to allergic reactions and shock they can also cause phobic reactions such as hysteria or stress in humans.
+Spiders do not spread disease or damage property, but they can bite leading to allergic reactions and shock, they also cause phobic reactions.
 They are also unappealing, and some people believe this is associated with filth and neglect.
 Spider infestations have a straightforward cause, overpopulation.
 Spiders are all around us all the time, and if they like the habitat there, the population will exceed.